 Melatonin – also known as the sleep hormone – is needed to regulate the circadian rhythm, which is the body’s internal clock.
 Melatonin is produced naturally by the body, but taking it in capsule or liquid form to improve sleep has become increasingly popular.

-Below, we’ll explore how the circadian rhythm works, the role of melatonin, and how you can help to regulate it to get restful sleep.
+Below, we’ll explore how the circadian rhythm works, the role of melatonin, and how you can help regulate it for restful sleep.

 What is the circadian rhythm?